daostack/arc.js_legacy/README.md

 });
 ```

-### Create a new DAO with a non-default DaoCreator scheme.
+### Create a new DAO with a non-default DaoCreator scheme

 Create a DAO using an alternative `DaoCreator` scheme by passing its address for `daoCreatorScheme`.
 The alternative scheme must implement the same interface as the Arc `DaoCreator` contract.